 Use what you know to shop local

-If you have become accustomed to the convenience of online shopping, you may think your only option to support small business is at a farmers market or a local bookstore.
+If you have become accustomed to the convenience of online shopping, you may think your only option to support a small business is at a farmers market or a local bookstore.
 Yes, those are definitely smart ways to shop local, but more and more you can find a locally owned business through their online site, or as part of a collective of participating businesses under a single URL.
 So how do you find these online stores?

 Social media is one of the best options.
 Community pages often share specials and "new arrivals" within the local business community and point you in the right direction of local small businesses.
 And while you've got your phone out, use your maps app to find stores near you. many of them will include a link to their website, or at least a direct link to their phone number.

 Why not give a local retailer a call?
 They might have a product similar or close to what you want, and then you can easily put your dollars back into your local economy.
 That smart phone still comes in hand as a phone in moments like this.

 In addition to local purchases, you can support small businesses in your community by leaving reviews.
 Whether in the maps app, on the website of a local restaurant, or by creating a post with photos and a rave review, spread the word about the local shop that is providing great service in your community.

 In every community you can find a hidden gem where you enjoy the best dining, or a delicious craft beer, or even discover small business owners who have been making a living in the same shop for more than a decade.
 In-person shopping encapsulates the idea of shopping local, but the important factor, whether in store on online, is about keeping the revenue in the hands of the community.

 Every local entrepreneur is plugged into a financial network that you might take for granted.
 That network includes local chefs who operate food trucks, the landscaping service provider that also handles snow removal in the winter, or a local artist with an Etsy side hustle.
 It also includes the community financial institutions that support all of them with business loans for equipment and supplies.